LPC - Licensed Professional Counselor

 As a breast cancer survivor, Betty believes that faith and the power of positive thinking brings healing to one's body, soul and spirit.
 She has been a volunteer for 7 years of an international women's organization working with women in the healing of the soul and body through faith and positive thinking.

 Betty is married with two boys.
-She enjoys spending time with family, reading and writing her book on the journey of her healing from breast cancer.
+She enjoys spending time with family, reading, and

 She feels there is no greater joy in her work than to the see her clients find healing when healing did not seem to be a choice.
-She believes in the power of healing from the inside out, we just have to be willing to get there.
+She believes in the power of healing from the inside out, we just must be willing to get there.